 Willamalane is working with a group of local equestrian enthusiasts to identify how the district could offer riding opportunities at Willamalane parks.
 Many park districts across the country have successfully integrated equestrian use on trails and open spaces.
 Willamalane has researched these examples and will be experimenting with several best practices to create a pilot project at the Georgia Pacific Natural Area.

-Using our existing Middle Fork Path system, Willamalane is testing a shared-use section of the path between Clearwater Park and Georgia Pacific Natural Area that can facilitate equestrians to safely enjoying this space.
-This pilot has been extended to run through June 2021.
+Using our existing Middle Fork Path system, Willamalane is testing a shared-use section of the path between Clearwater Park and Georgia Pacific Natural Area that can facilitate equestrians to safely enjoy this space.
+This pilot is currently running.
 If you'd like to share your opinion on this pilot, please do so by filling out the survey.
 In addition, to ensure the safety of everyone on our paths and trails, please look at the safety information below.

 SHARE YOUR THOUGHTs